-October - November 1997- The Perryville Village Council voluntarily closed the spawning areas of the Kametolook River to fishing (October 3).
+October-November 1997- The Perryville Village Council voluntarily closed the spawning areas of the Kametolook River to fishing (October 3).
 One ADF&G personnel traveled to Perryville October 31 through Nov.
-6. On this trip ADF&G personnel 1) set up the school aquarium for incubation of coho salmon from egg to fry stages, met with the teachers and this year's upper class members and instructed them on classroom salmon incubation techniques; 2) discussed with the local assistants the placement of thermographs for the fall/winter/spring period of 1997-1998; 3) estimated the total coho salmon escapement to the Kametolook and Three Star Rivers; 4) with help of three local assistants, installed two production type salmon incubation boxes in the Kametolook River; 4) attempted a coho salmon for genetic and pathology data.
+6. On this trip ADF&G personnel 1) set up the school aquarium for incubation of coho salmon from egg to fry stages, met with the teachers and this year's upper class members and instructed them on classroom salmon incubation techniques; 2) discussed with the local assistants the placement of thermographs for the fall/winter/spring period of 1997-1998; 3) estimated the total coho salmon escapement to the Kametolook and Three Star Rivers; 4) with help of three local assistants, installed two production type salmon incubation boxes in the Kametolook River; 4) attempted a coho salmon egg take for the incubator boxes and the school aquarium 5) took samples of adult coho salmon for genetic and pathology data.
 Only two ripe and no spawned out fish were caught and added to one of the egg incubation boxes.
 Because of the lack of success finding ripe and spawned out salmon, it was decided that four local Perryville assistants would attempt additional egg takes through November.
-(A detailed trip report is available.)